THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 5. Data Subjects Rights under the General Data Protection Regulation

 Every natural person has certain rights, which are defined in particular in Articles 15 to 21 and 77 of the GDPR.
-In principle, you have the following rights that you can assert against us.
+In principle, you have the following rights, which you can assert against us:

 Right to revoke your consent in accordance with Art.
 7 GDPR